-The jack, wheel nut socket and wheel lock key are in the rear storage compartment behind the passenger's seat.
+The jack, wheel nut socket and wheel lock key are in the rear storage compartment behind the passenger's seat (unless you chose the spare tire delete option).

 Open the compartment door and remove the plastic tray.
 Lift the jack, wheel nut socket and wheel lock key out of the foam container.